• Recipes

 Best Vegan Cheese for Pizza

-I'm pretty picky when it comes to vegan cheese.
-My go-to is this homemade cashew mozzarella.
+I'm pretty picky when it comes to cheese.
+My go-to is this homemade vegan liquid mozzarella.
 I like that it's ridiculously quick and easy to make, healthier than store-bought options, and seriously cheesy, gooey, and delicious!

 Absolutely.
 Prepare the dough through step 4 (kneading), but instead of placing in a warm environment, place the dough in the refrigerator for 8 to 12 hours (make sure the bowl is tightly covered with plastic wrap.
 An overnight proofing actually gives pizza dough even better flavor.